Color Options Besides White for Your Interior Trim

 White is a classic color for interior trim.
 Most painters don’t use a true white but one of the shades they have at their disposal.
 White is good when you want to make wall colors pop or brighten them up.
 However, you do have options other than white, and in some cases, they might be the better option.
 Indeed, alternative colors can convey a unique, different look in your rooms.

-Below are some color approaches that you can consider for your trim.
+Below are some color approaches that you can consider for your Pittsburgh trim paint colors.

 One purpose of trim is to show off woodworking craftsmanship.
 Therefore, most trim is made of wood or made to resemble wood.
 Wood offers another visual dimension because not only do you have the carving to make the trim, but also you have the material’s natural grain.
 So, one approach for your trim is to have it naturally stained rather than painted.